distillpub/post--deconv-checkerboard/index.md

 has explicitly recognized and compensated for these high-frequency gradient components.
 One wonders if better neural network architectures could make these efforts unnecessary.

-Do these gradient artifacts effect GANs?
+Do these gradient artifacts affect GANs?
-If gradient artifacts can effect an image being optimized based on a neural networks gradients in feature visualization, we might also expect it to effect the family of images parameterized by the generator as they're optimized by the discriminator in GANs.
+If gradient artifacts can affect an image being optimized based on a neural networks gradients in feature visualization, we might also expect it to affect the family of images parameterized by the generator as they're optimized by the discriminator in GANs.

 We've found that this does happen in some cases.
 When the generator is neither biased for or against checkerboard patterns,